 Neighborhoods like Sequoyah Hills, Forest Heights and West Hills, are aptly named.
 Don't expect level yards and sidewalks in this neck of the woods (See what we did there?) — some hills are steep.
 If you want flatter surfaces, continue west to the area around the Knoxville Greenway system.
 As an added bonus, I-40 and Kingston Pike make this just a hop, skip and a jump from UT.

 Escape to Tree-Lined Suburbia in North Knoxville

 The trees are not pit stops for pets when you're in North Knoxville.
 That's due in part to the whole “trees lining the medians along main thoroughfares” thing.
 Areas such as North Hills Boulevard are guilty of such planning, but we’re hoping your furry friends (assuming you have some in tow) will get along just fine when it comes to claiming territory via waste dispersal.
 While the area has some hills here or there, you'll find level ground at places like the North Hills Greenway or Park.
-The family friendly neighborhoods have a wide range of prices from $ to $$$$, and just about as many styles of homes and apartment buildings.
+The neighborhoods have a wide range of just about as many styles of homes and apartment buildings.

 You can find newly built single-family rental homes or keep your costs down with affordable apartments.
 The area features single-living apartment options that come with extras like walk-up attic space and patio yards.
 Other options include townhomes and garden homes.

 The natural beauty of South Knoxville far outweighs the character of the area's homes.
 The ticky-tacky houses are mostly single-story ranches and cottages, while apartment complexes tend to favor brick construction and neutral colors.
 Still, you'll get wooded areas and residential neighborhoods at affordable prices.